vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saṅkaṣtahara-ganapatiurata-on M. kr.
 4; tithivrata at moonrise ;

 Ganesa deity; VR ( 176-188 ) sets out a very elaborate procedure, in which Rg.
 X. 63.
 3, IV, 50.
 6, the Purusasūkta (Rg.
-X. 90), Nār. and numerous Paurānika mantras are relied upon and 16 upacāras offered; Ganesa is worshipped with 21 names and the same number of dūrvā tendrils, leaves of plants (such as Bhrnyarāja,'bilra, badarī, dhattūra, sami and flowers (red); there is also worship with 108 names of Ganapati; at end five modakas to be offered to the priest and daksinā; it is said that Vyāsa narrated this yrata to Yudhisthira.
+X. 90), Nār. and numerous Paurānika mantras are relied upon and 16 upacāras offered; Ganesa is worshipped with 21 names and the same number of dūrvā tendrils, leaves of plants (such as Bhrnyarāja,'bilra, badarī, dhattūra, sami and flowers (red); there is also worship with 108 names of Ganapati; at end five modakas to be offered to the priest and daksinā; it is said that Vyāsa narrated this vrata to Yudhisthira.
 Saṅkasta appears to mean distress or cala mity.
 "Kasta' means 'kleśa' and the prefixing of 'sam'

 makes it a little more emphatic.
 Saṅkrāntivratas-Vide HV 727-743 ( 16 in all ), HK 407-438,